rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 Mary Magdalene and Mary the mother of Joses saw where he was laid. ^1547

-, When the Sabbath was past, Mary Magdalene, Mary the mother of James, and Salome bought spices, so that they might go and anoint him. ^1601
+When the Sabbath was past, Mary Magdalene and Mary the mother of James and Salome bought spices, so that they might go and anoint him. ^1601

 And very early on the first day of the week, when the sun had risen, they went to the tomb. ^1602

 And they were saying to one another, Who will roll away the stone for us from the entrance of the tomb? ^1603

-And looking up, they saw that the stone had been rolled back — it was very large. ^1604
+And looking up, they saw that the stone had been rolled back--it was very large. ^1604

 And entering the tomb, they saw a young man sitting on the right side, dressed in a white robe, and they were alarmed. ^1605